danipitis/GoAquilo/readme.md

 GoAquilo
 ========

-Current Version is 1.0.0
+Current Version is 1.1.0
 ------------------------

 **GoAquilo** is an arcade shooting game, similar with space wars/chicken invaders but simpler.
-You have only a gun and your goal is to take down as many enemies as you a can before they "escape" from the screen.
+You are a solider with a gun and your goal is to take down as many enemies as you a can before they "escape" from the screen.

-   - Use left and right arrow keys to move, mouse to shoot
+   - Use left and right arrow keys to move, mouse or space to shoot
    - Try to shoot as many terrorists as you can
    - Be *quick*
+   - Try to reach Level 6
    - Take the source code and add your ideas to it

 I started working on this game after taking the online <a href="http://programarcadegames.com" target="_blank">class</a> from **Paul Vincent Craven**.
 If you want to start making arcade games using python i definitely advice you to go on the website and start learning.
 It's *AWESOME* !